rhayes128/terraform-notes/README.md

 # Terraform Notes

 My notes from going through the [Udemy course Terraform for the Absolute Beginners with Labs](https://www.udemy.com/course/terraform-for-the-absolute-beginners/) and associated hands-on labs to try to learn the new tool.
-These could later be broken up into nicer, logical sections divided between pages.
-For now, most of the content is within this page, except for the [AWS section](./aws.md) which I pulled into another markdown file.
+Most of the content is within this page as I streamed the notes into one file as I worked through the course.
+AWS specific notes can be found in the [AWS section](./aws.md).

+Overall, I really enjoyed taking the course due to the hands-on labs.
+It is difficult and potentially expensive to get started up with Terraform and play around, as it would require you create your own AWS account and provision real resources.
+I wasn't quite ready to do this from the jump, and the hands-on labs provided a way to feel comfortable with the Terraform syntax and AWS provider without needing to connect any infra of my own.

+Some later TODOs:
+- Break this up into more sub-files.
+- Add larger TF examples as I start to use it myself in projects.

 ## Getting Started